vedph/cadmus-itinera/Readme.md

 Once the ranges have been selected by picking them from genres and/or entering them, users must specify the layout for each poem.

 ## History

+### 4.0.2

+- 2023-02-02: migrated to new components factory.
+This is a breaking change for backend components, please see [this page](https://myrmex.github.io/overview/cadmus/dev/history/#2023-02-01---backend-infrastructure-upgrade).
+Anyway, in the end you just have to update your libraries and a single namespace reference.
+Benefits include:
+  - more streamlined component instantiation.
+  - more functionality in components factory, including DI.
+  - dropped third party dependencies.
+  - adopted standard MS technologies for DI.

 ### 3.1.0